 9. Employee & Payroll Management

 Managing restaurant employees can be challenging.
 One of the best features of a good solution is employee and payroll management which can help you manage your labor efficiently.
-Ensure your restaurant POS system includes features that allow you to
+Ensure your restaurant POS solution includes features that allow you to

 - Manage or create new employees or set wages